Updated on March 5th, 2020 by Nathan Parsh

 - The Netherlands

-Global Net Lease is definitely a worldwide operation, but its United States portfolio still dwarfs its presence in Europe.
+Global Net Lease is definitely a worldwide operation, but its United States portfolio still dwarfs its presence in Europe and Canada.

-Presently, Global Net Lease has 273 properties in the United States, which compares very favorably to its 69-property presence in Europe.
-Approximately 78.3% of the trust’s tenants have a credit rating as investment grade.
+Presently, Global Net Lease has 278 properties worldwide, with 215 properties in the United States.
+The remaining 63 properties are found in Europe.
+Among tenants, 68.2% have a credit rating as investment grade.

 Since its inception in 2012 (as a private entity), Global Net Lease has grown by raising capital through the equity and debt markets and then deploying this new money into additional real estate assets.